-As you’re driving in to the trailhead, you’ll like notice four dispersed primitive campsites where you can spend the night in the beautiful Chattahoochee-Oconee National Forest.
+As you’re driving in to the trailhead, you’ll like notice four dispersed primitive campsites where you can spend the night in the national forest.

 The chance to sleep under a canopy of rhododendron, pines, and oaks next to a clear stream is available at the permitted camping sites, which are clearly marked with signs.